dave-ellis/DocumentSearch/README.md

 ![example.gif](https://raw.githubusercontent.com/Wramberg/FindInProject/master/example.gif "Example of use")

 ## Installation
 The plugin is tested on Windows and Linux but should also work on macOS.
-It is currently only available on GitHub but might be uploaded to https://packagecontrol.io/ at a later time.
-To install from GitHub:
+To install it from https://packagecontrol.io/ do the following:

+1. Open the command palette and find "Package Control: Install Package"
+2. Search for FindInProject and install.

+To install from GitHub do the following:

 1. Locate Sublime Text packages folder by choosing *Preferences -> Browse Packages...* in the menu
 2. Clone or download git repository into a new folder named "FindInProject" under the packages folder
-3. Start searching your project

 ## Configuration
 All configuration is available through the *Preferences->Package Settings->FindInProject* menu.
 This includes